RSpec Expectations

 RSpec.describe Order do it "sums the prices of the items in its line items" do order = Order.new order.add_entry(LineItem.new(:item => Item.new( :price => Money.new(1.11, :USD) ))) order.add_entry(LineItem.new(:item => Item.new( :price => Money.new(2.22, :USD), :quantity => 2 ))) expect(order.total).to eq(Money.new(5.55, :USD)) end end

-classes would be from your code.
+The describe and it methods come from rspec-core.
+The Order, LineItem, Item and Money classes would be from your code.
 The last line of the example expresses an expected outcome.
-If order.total == Money.new(5.55, :USD)
+If order.total == Money.new(5.55, :USD), then the example passes.
+If not, it fails with a message like:

-expected: #<Money @value=5.55 @currency=:USD> got: #<Money @value=1.11 @currency=:USD>
+expected: #<Money @value=5.55 @currency=:USD>

 Built-in matchers¶ ↑